chin123/archlinux-4044C/README.md

 	- https://github.com/chin123/guacamole-client _(optional, my fork of the
 	guacamole client with support for full screen and a more minimal on screen keyboard suitable for flip phones)_
+* * Know that this will void your warranty.

 ## Precompiled binaries
 Trust me for some reason?
 Don't want to setup the NDK?